sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 #### Reporting API
 - APIs for event reporting is provided.
 - EVENT_SEND_INIT to initialize once and EVENT_SEND is called for each event send.
-- The event reporting API accepts, event-source, tag & parameters.
+- The event reporting API accepts, event-sender, source, tag & parameters.
+The timestamp could be provided too.
-- The event reporting API adds "timestamp" and "index"
+- The event reporting API adds "timestamp" if not provided and "index".
-- The event index is coined as <last 16 bits of epoch time of first event from a source, in seconds><48 bits of running index from 0 for events from a source>
-- Event index is coined per source.
-All events for a source uses single publishing instance (process/thread)
+- Event index is coined per source per sender.
-- The high 16 bits of event index will help distinguish restart scenario, as index will start from 0 in each restart.
 - The event-index could be used by receivers to gauge the count of missed/lost messages from a source.
+- The index will be formatted such that a restart at the publisher would be distinguished to avoid false reporting.

 ### Receiving API